 In medieval times, such identification would open doors to a bed for the night or a free meal.
-There was also the hope that wrong-doers would be deterred by the religious nature of the journey and not rob or harm the bearer.
+There was also the hope that wrong-doers would be discouraged by the religious nature of the journey and not rob or harm the bearer.

 Their size and shape make scallop shells handy makeshift bowls for eating and drinking so they also served a practical purpose.
-Over time, they have become an essential part of the pilgrim kit and even today, you will see people attach them to their bags or clothing to identify them as travellers on the Way of Saint James.
+Over time, they have become an essential part of the pilgrim kit and even today, you will see people attach them to their bags or clothing to identify them as pilgrims on the Way of Saint James.

-Nowadays, you’ll see them everywhere: on churches, statues, crosses, waymarkers and souvenirs.
+These days, you’ll see them everywhere: on churches, statues, crosses, waymarkers and souvenirs.
 The association between the shell and the Camino is so strong that scallops have also come to represent pilgrimages of all kinds, including the journey to heaven.

 Another symbol that’s become synonymous with the Camino de Santiago de Compostela is the Santiago Cross.
 More elaborate than your average cross, this one has a pointed base and frilly arms.

 The red version with the fleur-de-lys arms served as the emblem of the 12th century Galician-Spanish military Order of Saint James.
 You’ll see it gracing the tops of tasty Santiago tarts when you get to the city.

 Along the oldest routes, such as the Central Portuguese Camino, you’ll see some elaborately carved stone crosses, often depicting pilgrims.
 They serve to protect pilgrims from evil spirits and provide safe passage under the watchful eye of Jesus.

 The various wayside chapels, shrines and niches with figurines of Jesus or St. James serve a similar purpose.